 This is the paragraph where I should describe her in detail, right?
 And I can’t do her justice.
 She is wonderful.
 She is loving, and warm, and funny, and wise, and an AMAZING cook, and can fold a fitted sheet COMPLETELY FLAT (which is some kind of witchcraft, I think), and is everything I want to be.
 She can swear creatively and simultaneously make an elegant dinner party for 12 using nothing but an onion, a shoelace, and a Mr. Coffee.
-She was at Altamont, and my brother’s Bar Mitzvah, and the birth of my son.
+She was at Altamont, and my brother’s Bar Mitzvah, and the birth of my daughter.
 When my mother was dying, she and my father picked me up at the airport and shepherded me back and forth to the hospital, sitting for hours in that crappy hospital cafeteria waiting for me.
 Every single time I’ve ever reached out for her, she’s been there for me.

 You learn how to love from your mother, I think.
 My mother taught me how to love lavishly, openly, and wholeheartedly.
 It’s a good way to love.
 But Charlene taught me how to love unconditionally, and what it means to love someone enough to know that sometimes you put their needs ahead of your own.